How to (re)deploy your Windows OS with XOAP

 Simplified deployment with XOAP & OSDCloud

-First, create a free trial XOAP account if you don’t have one yet.
+First, create a free XOAP account if you don’t have one yet.
 (No credit card required!)

 Log in to your Workspace and navigate to Application Management > Groups.